Glenroyd MedicalTel: 01253 953500

 The purpose of this policy is to protect staff, patients relatives and visitors from any form of harassment or bullying.

 ACCESS TO HEALTH RECORDSThe Data Protection Act 1998 now allows access to medical records of living patients.
 All applications for access to records whether paper based or electronic are now made under the Data Protection Act 1998.
 To have access to your medical records, you must apply in writing to the Practice Secretary who on receipt of your request will respond to you within 21 days.
-Please note there will be a charge of £10.00 for copies of electronic health records and for copies of manual and electronic records a charge of £50.00 is applied.
+Please note there may be a charge of £10.00 for copies of electronic health records and for copies of manual and electronic records a charge of £50.00 is applied.
 We will process applications for access received from patients, the parent/guardian of a child, a personal representative of a deceased patient or a person appointed to look after the affairs of a patient incapable of doing so personally.

 Please click on the link below for information relating to Information Sharing